 Airy allows its users to process messaging data from a variety of sources, which are integrated via source providers.
 Users connect sources via channels.
 Once the channel is connected, Airy Core ingests source data and transforms them into conversations, contacts, and messages.

-This document aims to provide an high-level overview of the Airy Core technical vocabulary.
-It provides definition of the most important terms used both in the code and in the rest of the documentation.
+This document aims to provide a high-level overview of the Airy Core technical vocabulary.
+It provides definitions of the most important terms used both in the code and in the rest of the documentation.

 Our Avro schemas provide a machine readable up-to-date version of our backend data model.
 If you are looking for details like null constraints and such, the Avro schemas folder is the right place.
 Furthermore, it is worth underlining that the Avro data model and glossary do not correspond exactly.
 The former is the exact machine representation of the data we store and the latter is a conceptual artifact we created to discuss and solve problems.

 A component is a Helm Chart (a package of Kubernetes resources) that represents a functional unit in an Airy instance.

 A channel represents a connection between a source and the Airy Core Platform.